Farza03/tmp-rules/tmp-rules.md

 * **Negative cargo mass** - Using a trailer with a mass lower than 0.

-* **Mixing vehicle items** - Using car parts on a truck, truck parts on a trailer or car parts on a trailer, and vice versa for each case.
+* **Mixing vehicle items** - Parts on a vehicle must match the type of vehicle; Truck parts for trucks, car parts for cars, and trailer parts for trailers, only.
+AI vehicle parts cannot be used on any vehicle.

 * **Ban Evading** - Joining the servers with an account when another account belonging to you is currently banned.